jonathanneels/LofiPlayer_3D/README.md

 Changes include; more instruments, pitch, detune, 3D environment, more drum sounds.
 Also possible now is when the project runs you can create custom music for melodies/chords/bass/drums.

-To start the project you have to have NODE.JS on your computer.
+To start the project you have to have 'node js' on your computer.
 Typ node SIMPLESERVER.JS in commmand prompt (Windows) to launch the project on port 9077.
 Enjoy!